-Quizzes: We will have a quiz about every week and a half.
-It will be straight from the homework.
+Quizzes: We will have a quiz on average every one and a half to two weeks.
+The quizzes will not be announced in advance, and "on average" means they will generally not be given at regular intervals.
+The quiz will be straight from the homework.
 It is your responsibility to come to class, so if you miss a quiz because you are not there, you will usually not be allowed to make it up.
 But your lowest quiz score will be dropped.
 If you miss more than one quiz due to a compelling and documented excuse, let me know.